 Items, Information and Software subject to US Export Control Laws and used in a university environment are generally categorized on the following two lists:

-Published by the US State Department in its International Traffic in Arms Regulations (ITAR): The ITAR addresses items, software and technologies that are primarily defense-related in application.
+Published by the US State Department in its International Traffic in Arms Regulations (ITAR), the US Munitions list addresses items, software and technologies that are primarily defense-related in application.

 - Category I: Firearms, Close Assault Weapons and Combat Shotguns